oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A compressed byte array containing the status information of the Referenced Token is composed by the following algorithm:

-1. The Status Issuer MUST define a number of bits (`bits`) of either 1,2,4 or 8, that represents the amount of bits used to describe the status of each Referenced Token within this Status List.
+1. The Status Issuer MUST define a number of bits (`bits`) of either 1,2,4 or 8, that represents the number of bits used to describe the status of each Referenced Token within this Status List.
 Therefore, up to 2,4,16 or 256 statuses for a Referenced Token are possible, depending on the bit size.
 This limitation is intended to limit bit manipulation necessary to a single byte for every operation, thus keeping implementations simpler and less error-prone.

-2. The Status Issuer creates a byte array of size = amount of Referenced Tokens * `bits` / 8 or greater.
+2. The Status Issuer creates a byte array of size = number of Referenced Tokens * `bits` / 8 or greater.
 Depending on the `bits`, each byte in the array corresponds to 8/(`bits`) statuses (8,4,2 or 1).

 3. The Status Issuer sets the status values for all Referenced Tokens within the byte array.
 Each Referenced Token is assigned a distinct index from 0 to one less than the number of Referenced Tokens assigned to the Status List.
 Each index identifies a contiguous block of bits in the byte array, with the blocks being packed into bytes from the least significant bit ("0") to the most significant bit ("7").
 These bits contain the encoded status value of the Referenced Token (see [](#status-types) for more details on the values).